bschoeneweis/bschoeneweis.github.io/content/posts/2021-08-11-recent-books/index.md

 [Zero to One: Notes on Startups, or How to Build the Future](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296/ref=sr_1_1?crid=1MUZGW6AWVHBJ&dchild=1&keywords=zero+to+one&qid=1628732171&s=books&sprefix=zero+to+%2Cstripbooks%2C177&sr=1-1) by Peter Thiel explores the concepts of creating a new, unique business as opposed to competing in existing and populated markets.

-I haven't made it too far into this book so I can say much more about it, but this is a classic read for entrepreneurs or people who want a perspective from an incredibly accomplished and experienced investor and entrepreneur.
+I haven't made it too far into this book so I can't say much more about it, but this is a classic read for entrepreneurs or people who want a perspective from an incredibly accomplished and experienced investor and entrepreneur.

 ### Super Founders by Ali Tamaseb